Bitton & Rogic to leave Celtic after nine years

 Nir Bitton and Tom Rogic will leave Celtic at the end of the season, the club have announced.

-The midfielders joined the club in 2013 during Neil Lennon's first spell as manager and between them have won 34 domestic honours at the club.
+The midfielders joined in 2013 during Neil Lennon's first spell as manager and between them have won 34 domestic honours at the club.

-Saturday's game with Motherwell will be the pair's last game for Celtic, who will be presented with the Scottish Premiership trophy after the match.
+Saturday's game with Motherwell will be the pair's last for Celtic, who will be presented with the Scottish Premiership trophy after the match.

 Manager Ange Postecoglou said it was fitting they leave "as champions".